nicksherron/prox/README.md

 proxyutil
 ===
-proxyutil is a command line utility written in Go for quickly finding and testing proxies from the web.
+proxyutil is a command line utility for quickly finding and testing proxies from the web.

 ### Downloading